 A guy named Patrick Doyle actually did work at that hotel for his teenage summer job.
 He was a busboy at Oregon’s Timberline Lodge which is the hotel used in the 1980 classic horror movie “The Shining.”

 “I grew up a lot that summer,” Doyle said about earning his first paycheck.
 “Show up on time, dress properly, treat customers well.”

 Busboy is a pretty good start if you believe in the advantages of discomfort.
 Humbly watching and learning the inner workings of a restaurant, he was later able to apply those lessons in running a little pizza shop called Domino’s.
-He climbed the ladder for many years and is now CEO.
+He climbed the ladder for many years and became CEO.
 He delivers more than one million pies every day around the world, and one heck of a story behind them.
 Here is a look at how Domino’s shares have performed since Doyle took over.

 Maybe that first summer job paid off.
 A humble and disruptive desire could only explain his first order of business as CEO.
 He did what no other restaurant owner would consider doing and publicly discussed exactly how bad his product was.

 For almost half a century Domino’s specialized not in good pizza but in getting it out fast.
 Ingredients were canned, frozen and pre-made.
 Doyle was around food his whole life since bussing those tables at the Timberline and believed in quality.
 He explained, “You can’t lead a company like this unless you love food.
 I love food.”
 What happened next was the most authentic turnaround I have seen in corporate America.